API Response

 Scenarios

-After creating a verification, the API response includes three key fields that help you understand what happened and what to do next:
+After creating a verification, the API response includes four key fields that help you understand what happened and what to do next:

 Below are the possible scenarios and how to handle each one: